MirkoLouis/DTS-Prototype/README.md

 ### Thesis Innovations Implemented

 1.  **Security (Hash-Chaining):** An immutable, chained log of all actions performed on a document is automatically created.
 Each log entry's hash is dependent on the previous entry's hash, ensuring the integrity of the document's history.
 This logic is robustly implemented within the `DocumentLog` model's `boot()` method.
-2.  **AI (Route Prediction & Learning):** A `RoutePredictionService` automatically suggests a route for custom "Other" purposes based on keyword analysis.
-The system also "learns" from modifications made by Records Officers, updating the suggested routes for official purposes over time.
+2.  **AI (Database-Driven Route Prediction & Learning):** The `RoutePredictionService` has been upgraded from hardcoded logic to a dynamic, database-driven system.
+It now tokenizes purpose text and queries a `prediction_keywords` table, using weighted scores to suggest routes.
+The system "learns" from Records Officers' modifications; a background job (`UpdateKeywordWeights`) increases the weight of keywords for chosen departments, making future predictions more accurate.
 3.  **HCI (Interactive UI):** The system prioritizes user experience with features like the dynamic requirements list, the drag-and-drop route editor, the `x-tracker-subway-map` Blade component for visual tracking, a modular, AJAX-driven multi-document tracking portal, and copy-to-clipboard functionality for hashes on the Integrity Monitor.

 ## Tech Stack

-- **Framework:** Laravel 11
+- **Framework:** Laravel 11, simple-qrcode (for backend QR generation)
 - **Database:** MySQL
 - **Frontend:** Laravel Blade templates, Bootstrap 5 (CDN for public pages), Tailwind CSS (via Laravel Breeze for dashboards).
-- **JavaScript:** Vanilla JavaScript, SortableJS (for drag-and-drop).
+- **JavaScript:** Vanilla JavaScript, SortableJS (for drag-and-drop), html5-qrcode (for frontend QR scanning).

 ## Setup & Installation